should you set up your home gym in your garage? here's what you need to know

 The warm-up will get your muscles ready for the workout.
 There’s no stretching in this section and you won’t need any equipment.

-You’ll need an exercise step with 2 risers for the step section
+You’ll need an aerobic step with 2 risers for the step section

 You’ll need a step and 2 risers, and 3 or 5 lb. dumbbells for this part